Amadeus Cho: Kerberos the Coyote

 Amadeus Cho with Kirby the Coyote in The Incredible Hulk vol 2 #106 (July 2007).
 Art by Gary Frank.

 Amadeus Cho was once usually accompanied by a coyote pup named Kerberos.
 He picked him up along the side of the road, near a roadside diner where he met the Hulk for the first time.
 The coyote's mother had been hit and killed by a car, but the pup had remained with her body.
 Cho, not failing to see the similarity, took him in.
 Cho has since trained him to distract opponents and perform simple search operations.

 Kerberos's name was chosen in a contest held by the writers of the comic; the winner was Martín Pérez, a reader from Montevideo, Uruguay.
 Pérez chose the name Kerberos both because of the mythological connotations and the computer network authentication protocol of the same name.
 Kerberos is also known by the hypocorism "Kirby".

 During Secret Invasion, it was revealed that Kirby was abducted immediately following World War Hulk by Skrulls posing as S.H.I.E.L.D. agents after they knocked out Amadeus with gas; Kirby was then replaced with a Skrull agent.
 The infiltrator was able to destroy the ship by driving it off course after disguising himself as Cho.
 He is slain by Cho's ally Aton who sees him transform back to Kirby and bites his head off.
 Using a tracking system he had implanted in the pup beforehand, Amadeus manages to track Kirby down, finding him in the Mojave Desert.
 Once there, he discovers that the now full-grown Kirby has adapted to the wild, even gaining a mate.
 Amadeus decides to leave Kirby where he is, reasoning that his life had become too dangerous for him.

 Other versions

 Chrono Signature Anno Doom +44

-During the "One World Under Doom" storyline, Doctor Doom had Kristoff Vernard use the Time Platform to help form his own team of Avengers.
-He starts by pulling a future version of Amadeus Cho who has gray skin and a more muscular appearance and originates from Chrono Signature Anno Doom +44.
-Cho blames Doom for what he did to his timeline and attacks him, only to be killed.
+A possible future version of Amadeus Cho appears in Superior Avengers #1.
+This version has grey skin and originates from a timeline designated as Chrono Signature Anno Doom +44.
+After Kristoff Vernard summons him to the present, Cho attempts to attack Doctor Doom, only to be killed.

 Marvel Zombies Return

-An alternate universe variant of Amadeus Cho makes a minor appearance in Marvel Zombies Return.
+An alternate universe version of Amadeus Cho makes a minor appearance in Marvel Zombies Return.

 Marvel Zombies 5

-An alternate universe variant of Amadeus Cho appears in Marvel Zombies 5.
-This version comes from a dystopian future who became addicted to virtual reality soap operas against his will.
+An alternate universe version of Amadeus Cho appears in Marvel Zombies 5.
+This version comes from a dystopian future and became addicted to virtual reality soap operas against his will.

 Secret Wars (2015)

-Two alternate universe variants of Amadeus Cho appear in Secret Wars as residents of Battleworld.
+Two alternate universe versions of Amadeus Cho appear in Secret Wars as residents of Battleworld.